cjbischoff/chef-rfc/new/telemetry.md

 preference.
 Once set, any data sharing preference saved on an individual host will be honored by all Chef tools run on that host.

+On the first run of a telemetry enabled tool, the tool MUST prompt the user if a decision about whether to participate has not been made.
+That decision will be recorded for future use.
+If the tool is unable to prompt (because of a lack of terminal, for example), no decision will be recorded, and the library will select a reasonable default.

 We will implement a noun in the Chef DK, `chef telemetry`, that will allow users to check their opt out status and easily opt out, for instance with `chef telemetry status` and `chef telemetry disable`,